 The financial liability of the Society will be equal to its full assets.
 The personal liability of members (Article V, Membership) is limited to their membership fees.

 ARTICLE VII: ISMB Council

-ISMB Council consists of up to 19 elected members, including the Executive Committee (President, Vice-President, Secretary/Treasurer), the Newsletter Editor and up to 15 regular Council members.
+ISMB Council consists of up to 19 elected members.
+The Executive Committee comprises the President, Vice-President, Past-President and Secretary/Treasurer.
+In addition to the Executive Committee, Council includes the Newsletter Editor and up to 14 regular members.
 The Secretary/Treasurer, the Newsletter Editor and the regular Council members are elected for three-year terms, staggered in such a way that one third of Council is replaced or re-elected each year.
 Regular Council members are eligible immediately for a second term and can be re-elected for a further term after a gap of at least three years.
 The Secretary/Treasurer and the Newsletter Editor can be re-elected continuously up to three times.
-The President and Vice-President serve for terms of two years, non-renewable, with the expectation that the Vice-president will take over as President after two years.
+The President, Vice-President and Past-President serve for terms of two years, non-renewable, with the expectation that the Vice-president will take over as President after two years.